Tonita Peña

-Tonita Peña (born 1893 in San Ildefonso, died 1949 in Kewa Pueblo, New Mexico) born as Quah Ah (meaning white coral beads) but also used the name Tonita Vigil Peña and María Antonia Tonita Peña.
-Peña was a renowned Pueblo artist, specializing in pen and ink on paper embellished with watercolor.
+Tonita Peña (May 10, 1893 – September 9, 1949) born as Quah Ah (meaning "white coral beads") and also known as Tonita Vigil Peña and María Antonia Tonita Peña, was a renowned Pueblo artist, specializing in pen and ink on paper embellished with watercolor.
 She was a well-known and influential Native American artist and art teacher of the early 1920s and 1930s.

 Early life and education

 Tonita Peña was born on May 10, 1893, at San Ildefonso Pueblo, New Mexico to parents Ascensión Vigil Peña and Natividad Peña.
 When she was 12, her mother and younger sister died, as a results of complications due to the flu.
 Her father was unable to care for her and she was taken to Cochití Pueblo and was brought up by her aunt Martina Vigil Montoya, a prominent Cochití Pueblo potter.
 Peña attended St. Catherine Indian School in Santa Fe.